 Proceed to the second floor of the Ambulatory Care Building (Area 10), to the Multi-Organ Transplant Clinic.
 Use entrance #42 or #21 for easy access to the Ambulatory Care Building.

-You can expect your clinic visit to take around 2 hours to complete, as you will be seeing several doctors and specialists.
+You can expect your clinic visit to take around 2 hours to complete, as you will be seeing your transplant doctor and other transplant specialists.

 The transplant nurse will first complete an assessment.